jialiang/ygo-ocg-secret-rare/src/copy/copy.md

 ## Spotlight Layer

-The Spotlight layer features a dark noise texture over a white-to-transparent radial gradient.
+The Spotlight layer features a white-to-transparent radial gradient.
 It blends with the content below using the Plus-Lighter blend mode.
 Plus-Lighter sums the pixel values of the top and bottom layers.

 This [Plus-Lighter vs Color Dodge vs Screen Output Comparison Graph](https://www.desmos.com/calculator/g8wmd3dsak) compares Plus-Lighter with other similar blend modes.